gfaas1/ES-LEI-2Sem-2022-Grupo-13/README.md

 # JGraphT

-Released: January, 2012</p>
+Released: December, 2013</p>

 Written by [Barak Naveh](mailto:barak_naveh@users.sourceforge.net)  and Contributors

-(C) Copyright 2003-2012, by Barak Naveh and Contributors.
+(C) Copyright 2003-2013, by Barak Naveh and Contributors.
 All rights reserved.

 Please address all contributions, suggestions, and inquiries to the current project administrator [John Sichi](mailto:perfecthash@users.sf.net)